Sheena-143/To-do-app-/README.md

-A To-Do List application in Java allows users to manage tasks, typically offering functionalities such as creating, reading, updating, and deleting tasks (CRUD operations).
-The implementation can vary depending on the desired interface and persistence mechanism.
+<h1>A To-Do List application in Java allows users to manage tasks, typically offering functionalities such as creating, reading, updating, and deleting tasks (CRUD operations).
+The implementation can vary depending on the desired interface and persistence mechanism.</h1>

 Core Components and Functionality:
 Task Model:
 A Task class encapsulates task attributes: